 - •The Charity has taken steps to ensure that the assets of the Funds are properly managed and accounted for.
-Quarterly budget monitoring reports have been prepared for consideration by the Trustees forming the Working Group for each individual Burgh and the minutes of these meetings reported to the full Council in terms of the Code of Governance. - •Maintenance work has been approved and carried out on fixed assets and responses made to applications for financial assistance as detailed in the Notes to the Financial Statements on page 15. - •Most of the individual funds have made donations to eligible beneficiaries in their Burghs with a total of £100,902 being paid out in the year.
+Quarterly budget monitoring reports have been prepared for consideration by the Trustees forming the Working Group for each individual Burgh and the minutes of these meetings reported to the full Council in terms of the Code of Governance. - •Maintenance work has been approved and carried out on fixed assets and responses made to applications for financial assistance as detailed in the Notes to the Financial Statements on page 15. - •Most of the individual funds have made donations to eligible beneficiaries in their Burghs with a total of £171,220 being paid out in the year. - •In line with the Accounting Policy-Tangible Fixed Assets and Depreciation, all Common Good assets were revalued as at 1 April 2019 with a net gain of £3,481k showing in the Statement of Financial Activities.